The Wealth Visionnaireยฎ

 You do not need to be a math person to understand this.
 Here is what each one means in plain terms.

-• Portfolio return: How much your investments grow each year on average.
+- Portfolio return: How much your investments grow each year on average.
 The stock market has historically returned around 10% per year over long periods.
 A balanced mix of stocks and bonds: closer to 6–8%.
-The calculator defaults to 8% before retirement, 5% after — both reasonable and grounded.
+The calculator defaults to 8% before your freedom date, 5% after — both reasonable and grounded.

-• The 4% rule: Research from 1994 found that withdrawing 4% of your portfolio each year has historically lasted 30 years through nearly every market condition.
-It is the gold standard for retirement planning.
+- The 4% rule: Research from 1994 found that withdrawing 4% of your portfolio each year has historically lasted 30 years through nearly every market condition.
+It is the gold standard for freedom planning.

 Investment Assumptions